pallavithanikonda/truecaller-automation/README.md

 This project automates the login process for the Truecaller app on Android devices using WebdriverIO and Appium.
 The script navigates through the app's login flow, selecting language, signing in via Google, allowing permissions, and entering the phone number.

+Note: As it is having many screens stopping the automation after entering the phone number

 ## Project Structure

 ```bash